Adults

 Sunday Mornings

 Each Sunday morning at 9:45 am, adults gather for Sunday School from September through May.
-(During the summer months, Sunday School classes do not meet.)
+(During the summer months, Sunday School classes do not meet, but special studies for adults are offered on Sunday mornings in June and selected Wednesday nights.)

 This year, three Sunday morning options are available for this session for adults.
 All classes are intergenerational and offer the possibilities of connecting to ministry projects and friendship building outside of the class.